-In order to setup MDM on-premises and start managing devices, a set of ports and domains must be whitelisted in your organization's firewall.
+In order to setup MDM on-premises and start managing devices, a set of ports and domains must be allowed in your organization's firewall.
 Subsequently, manual configuration of these initial settings are required, out of which NAT, proxy, and Mail server settings are mandatory.
 Whereas, MDM cloud is completely hosted on Zoho cloud services; gives you complete access from anywhere, at anytime.
 You can start managing devices right after signing up using your Zoho account without any initial configuration steps, since MDM cloud leverages Zoho's mail servers.

 With regards to server upgrades, MDM on-premises ensures service packs and hotfixes with brand new features are available time to time.
 Users must upgrade their MDM servers manually when an upgrade is available.
 With MDM cloud, servers are automatically upgraded and subsequently, the latest features will be available to use.

 NOTE: Upgrading the MDM server will neither affect the devices under management nor make any changes to the configured policies, apps, and other settings.